 For birthday way back in 2012, my friends, Moose and I all went to Disneyland Paris!
 It was my very first time out there - I've since returned several times!
 We flew out from Bristol Airport on Thursday the 5th of July and the plan was to spend one day in Disneyland Paris, one day in Actual Paris, and then flew home.
 It was only a quick whirlwind holiday but we crammed so much in our few days out there.

 Landing at Paris and finding our hotel was easy as pie since my Dad had actually booked a taxi to take us directly there.
 I've never had someone hold my name up at an airport before!
 I felt Very Important.
-We checked in, explored our room (we actually had a little apartment-hotel) and then went for a wander around the local area.
+We checked in, explored our rooms (we actually had a little apartment-hotel) and then went for a wander around the local area.

 After Crush's, we went to get a fast pass ticket for the Tower of Terror, a ride I'd not yet been on in the American parks, and then went to ride the R.C Racer ride (which broke down as we got on it, yay!), grab food and drink and book our table at the Blue Lagoon restaurant later that evening.
 I asked the lady for a birthday pin even though it wasn't technically my birthday, and she obliged.
 There's an unwritten rule, I think, that you can have a birthday pin six months prior to your birthday, and six months after your birthday, also.
-Hah.
+Disney Magic.

 Next up was the Tower of Terror and I really wasn't sure what to make of it because I didn't think I'd be a huge fan of drop rides, but of course, it's since become one of my absolute favourites, even if this was my reaction: